Caisson (engineering): Pneumatic

 Shallow caissons may be open to the air, whereas pneumatic caissons (sometimes called pressurized caissons), which penetrate soft mud, are bottomless boxes sealed at the top and filled with compressed air to keep water and mud out at depth.
 An airlock allows access to the chamber.
-Workers, called sandhogs, move mud and rock debris (called muck) from the edge of the workspace to a water-filled pit, connected by a tube (called the muck tube) to the surface.
+Workers, called sandhogs in American English, move mud and rock debris (called muck) from the edge of the workspace to a water-filled pit, connected by a tube (called the muck tube) to the surface.
 A crane at the surface removes the soil with a clamshell bucket.
 The water pressure in the tube balances the air pressure, with excess air escaping up the muck tube.
 The pressurized air flow must be constant to ensure regular air changes for the workers and prevent excessive inflow of mud or water at the base of the caisson.
 When the caisson hits bedrock, the sandhogs exit through the airlock and fill the box with concrete, forming a solid foundation pier.

 A pneumatic (compressed-air) caisson has the advantage of providing dry working conditions, which is better for placing concrete.
 It is also well suited for foundations for which other methods might cause settlement of adjacent structures.

 Construction workers who leave the pressurized environment of the caisson must decompress at a rate that allows symptom-free release of inert gases dissolved in the body tissues if they are to avoid decompression sickness, a condition first identified in caisson workers, and originally named "caisson disease" in recognition of the occupational hazard.
 Construction of the Brooklyn Bridge, which was built with the help of pressurised caissons, resulted in numerous workers being either killed or permanently injured by caisson disease during its construction.
 Barotrauma of the ears, sinus cavities and lungs and dysbaric osteonecrosis are other risks.